 Kids learn by watching, mimicking, and practicing.
-Because they are so good at learning this way, some aspects of growing up may never have to be taught with words or lectures.
-I always consider the idea of walking.
-It’s not as if we are explaining to a child the mechanics of walking, yet every day, babies and toddlers are figuring out how to walk on their own.
-And lucky for us parents, they aren’t still crawling when they enter high school.
+Because they’re so good at learning this way, some aspects of growing up may never have to be taught with words or lectures.
+Like walking!

 Top 10 Table Manners to Teach Kids

 - Wash hands before coming to the table.
 Clean hands keep kids healthy!
 Bottom line.
 Kids can understand that germs on their hands could get into their bodies if they use those dirty hands for eating.
 Make this easy for your kids by having a small step stool in the bathroom or by the kitchen sink.
 This CAN become a habit!
 I’ve seen kids as young as 2 years old washing their hands before a meal without their parents reminding them, because it was a habit!

 - Don’t talk with your mouth full.
 This must be taught, as I know ADULTS who never learned it!
 If your bite of food is too big for your mouth to close, the bite was just too big!
 No one wants to see the food in your mouth while you are eating.